divagueame/sexy-stimulus/content/blog/router.md

 ---
 external: false
-draft: false
+draft: true
 title: The Router
 description: Understanding Stimulus Router
 date: 2022-11-06
 ---

 In the first post, we initialized the Stimulus Application to get an overview of its structure.
 Now we'll go into more detail in its Router class, how it's initialized and how it interacts with the other pieces of the puzzle.

 As a recap from the previous chapter, this is how the Application class is instanciated in our site:

 ```
 const application = Application.start()
 ```

 this will trigger this static method, which will instanciate the Application:

 ```
   static start(element?: Element, schema?: Schema): Application {
     const application = new this(element, schema) // (1)
 ```

 (1) the constructor is called with undefined values for element as schema, so it will use the default values.

 The Application class looks like this:

 ```
 export class Application implements ErrorHandler {
 ...